 (256x2) 512GB SSD Drive

 LaCie continues to offer it's LIttle Big Disk 240GB ThunderBolt SSD (with dual 120GB SSD drives) at a slightly lower price, but the higher capacity versions remain a far better value based on cost per Gigabtye.

 Dual SSD Drives

 ThunderBolt SSD From ElGatoIn addition, there's also the Elgato Thunderbolt 120GB Solid State Drive.
 (A 240GB external ThunderBolt backup drive is available as well.)
 ThunderBolt cable is now included with the drive.
 ElGato has long been known for it's TV tuner for Mac product line for those who want to capture video or record television on their Macintosh.
 It's interesting to see them branching out into other types of Apple computer accessories to diversify their product line.
-However, even with the recent addition of a combo interface 512GB TBolt + USB 3.0 combo interface SSD, ElGato has failed to drop the per-gigabyte price of it's solid-state TBolt drive offerings to remain truly competitive with other manufacturers.
+However, even with the recent addition of a combo interface 1 Terabyte and 512GB TBolt + USB 3.0 combo interface SSD, ElGato has failed to drop the per-gigabyte price of it's solid-state TBolt drive offerings to remain truly competitive with other manufacturers.

 ThunderBolt SSD Drive Speeds